Women and Underrepresented Creatives Need Support

 COURSE FEATURES

-With accessibility as a priority, the course is self paced, lifetime access, and full of step by step breakdowns, workbooks, recorded lessons, and templates.
-With each lesson building on the next to help participants flow through their learning experience with less frustration.
-Live workshops create a space to customize approaches or assignments to fit the learning style, accessibility needs, and project goals of individuals.
-And feedback forms allow the course to continually improve, serving as a resource they can use again and again.
+With accessibility as a priority, the course is self paced, lifetime access, and full of step by step breakdowns, demos, workbooks, recorded lessons, and templates.
+Each lesson builds on the last to help participants flow through their learning experience with less frustration.
+A discussion forum provides a space to troubleshoot challenges along other participants and live workshops give them the opportunity to customize approaches and assignments to fit the learning style, accessibility needs, and project goals.

 52 Recorded Lessons